 AI Business Strategy For SMEs

 There is much discussion about the potential impact of artificial intelligence (AI) on how people live and work.
 Many large organisations have access to resources and personnel that will enable them to implement AI strategies.
-However, small and medium sized enterprises (SMEs) can also benefit from developing an AI business strategy appropriate for their needs and resources, to attract more leads and sales by delivering what their customers want.
+However, small and medium sized enterprises (SMEs) might also benefit from developing an AI business strategy appropriate for their needs and resources.
+This could help them to deliver better products or services, compete more effectively, attract more leads and boost sales, increasing profits.

-Businesses can benefit from making effective use of technology.
-In recent years many have explored the potential for AI to reduce costs and increase profits.
-No longer only available to large businesses with the necessary resources, small and medium sized enterprises (SMEs) can now benefit from using AI to boost their efficiency and productivity.
-In addition to the popular generative AI and LLM platforms, there are a growing range of pay as you go AI services.
+In recent years many businesses have explored the potential for AI to reduce costs and increase profits.
+Using artificial intelligence in business is no longer only an option for large organisations with considerable resources.
+Many small and medium sized enterprises (SMEs) are evaluating the use of AI to boost their efficiency and productivity.
+In addition to the popular generative AI and LLM platforms, there are also an increasing number of smaller specialised AI services.

 There has been much discussion about the potential impact of AI on how people live and work.
 Large organisations are likely to have access to the resources and personnel that will enable them to implement AI strategies.
 However, SMEs can benefit by developing AI strategies suited to their business needs and available resources, to attract more leads and sales and deliver what their customers want.